mosip/documentation/docs/Device-Type-and-Subtype-APIs.md

 KER-MSD-500 |Internal Server Error|If system error occurs KER-ATH-403 |Forbidden|If unauthorized role detected
 KER-ATH-401 |Authentication Failed|If no role/invalid token is detected
+KER-MDS-003 |Requiered Device Type details Not Found|Device code is not found

 ## PUT /devicetypes
 This service will update the Device Types which are used in the MOSIP platform.